micka-coder/talmedia/tanakh/ii samuel/tanakh-ii samuel-chapter-7-rashi_en.md

 ### passuk 3

 ### passuk 4
 <b>And it was on that night.</b> Rebbe Chanina, the son of Popoh said the Holy One blessed be He said to Nosson, "The man I am sending you to is a quick one, he may hire workers and it will turn out that I [cause] him loss.<sup>1</sup><i class="footnote">Because it is premature to build the Bein Hamikdash at this time.</i> Hurry and tell him, 'It is not you who will build the Temple'."
-Rebbe Simon says<sup>2</sup><i class="footnote">That Hashem said to Noson.</i> "The man I am sending you to is a vow maker" as it is said,<sup>3</sup><i class="footnote">Dovid about himself.</i> "Who has sworn to Adonoy, vowed to the Mighty One of Yakov Surely I will not enter the shelter of my house"<sup>4</sup><i class="footnote">Rashi explains in Tehilim, verse 5 that Dovid meant he will not go into his house until he finds out in which location the Beis Hamikdosh is slated to be built.</i> (Tehilim 132 2–3) "he may say, 'I will not eat, I will not drink until I do this'<sup>5</sup><i class="footnote">i.e. build the Beis Hamikdash.</i> and it will turn out that I [cause] him loss.<sup>6</sup><i class="footnote">Slightly different versions of the opinions of Rebbe Chanina and Rebbe Simon can be found in Yalkut Shimoni, Shmuel II, 143.</i>
+Rebbe Simon says<sup>2</sup><i class="footnote">That Hashem said to Noson.</i> "The man I am sending you to is a vow maker" as it is said,<sup>3</sup><i class="footnote">Dovid about himself.</i> "Who has sworn to Hachem, vowed to the Mighty One of Yakov Surely I will not enter the shelter of my house"<sup>4</sup><i class="footnote">Rashi explains in Tehilim, verse 5 that Dovid meant he will not go into his house until he finds out in which location the Beis Hamikdosh is slated to be built.</i> (Tehilim 132 2–3) "he may say, 'I will not eat, I will not drink until I do this'<sup>5</sup><i class="footnote">i.e. build the Beis Hamikdash.</i> and it will turn out that I [cause] him loss.<sup>6</sup><i class="footnote">Slightly different versions of the opinions of Rebbe Chanina and Rebbe Simon can be found in Yalkut Shimoni, Shmuel II, 143.</i>

 ### passuk 5